-An MRI will show a detailed image of your brain, spinal cord, nerve tissue, and more.
+An MRI scan will show a detailed image of your brain, spinal cord, nerve tissue, and more.
 A neurologist would order an MRI (magnetic resonance imaging) of your brain if they suspect something is wrong, if they are diagnosing an issue, or if they want to monitor the development or treatment of an injury.
-Elective MRIs (MRIs that your doctor did not recommend) are available if you are concerned with your health and want to take a proactive scan.
+Elective MRI scans (MRIs that your doctor did not recommend) are available if you are concerned with your health and want to take a proactive scan.

 Your doctor needs multiple factors to diagnose an issue with your brain or inside your head.
-An MRI is the best scan to diagnose head problems.
+An MRI scan is the best scan to diagnose head problems.
 Ordering a brain MRI does not mean something is wrong; it simply means that your neurologist needs more information to create a treatment plan for you.

 What Can A Head MRI Detect?

-A head MRI can diagnose issues having to do with the brain, nerves of the brain, inflammation in the head, inner ear problems, and spinal cord.
+A head MRI scan can diagnose issues having to do with the brain, nerves of the brain, inflammation in the head, inner ear problems, and the spinal cord.
 In order to check for blood flow, you may need to get an MRI with contrast.
 What this means is that your radiologist will need to inject dyed intravenous fluid into both arms.
-Contrast is gadolinium-based dye that will enhance the quality of the image and check the blood flow, volume, or supply in different areas of the body.
+Contrast is a gadolinium-based dye that will enhance the quality of the image and check the blood flow, volume, or supply in different areas of the body.

-Getting an MRI with contrast can be helpful to your doctor in diagnosing a number of issues, but your doctor won’t order an MRI with contrast if they don’t think it is necessary.
-Contrast can be especially useful in diagnosing MS, discovering and monitoring cancer growth, and other soft tissue development problems, but it is important to note that any of these conditions can be spotted on an MRI without contrast as well.
-Be sure to ask your doctor about why they have or haven’t ordered an MRI with contrast.
+Getting an MRI scan with contrast can be helpful to your doctor in diagnosing a number of issues, but your doctor won’t order an MRI scan with contrast if they don’t think it is necessary.
+Contrast can be especially useful in diagnosing MS, discovering and monitoring cancer growth, and other soft tissue development problems, but it is important to note that any of these conditions can be spotted on an MRI scan without contrast as well.
+Be sure to ask your doctor why they have or haven’t ordered an MRI with contrast.

 The following brain diagnoses are possible following a head MRI: